tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 How do you develop a capitalist construct?
 For me, it’s as simple as leaning on the word “consultant”.
 To me, it implies authority and an associated price tag.
 For others, creating a “studio” branding might be the construct needed to charge well.

-The worst thing to do is to let your personal identity be the thing that does the billing (regardless of whether it comes from “your name LLC” or not, don’t let your **personal identity** be the construct you use){% include tufte-sn.html id="hn" content="For more infor on the relationship between freelancing and trading time for money check out <a href='https://news.ycombinator.com/item?id=19133026'>this hacker news thread</a>.
-As with all HN threads there's a few gems in there surrounded by garbage." %}.
+The worst thing to do is to let your personal identity be the thing that does the billing (regardless of whether it comes from “your name LLC” or not, don’t let your **personal identity** be the construct you use){% include tufte-sn.html id="timemoney" content="Interestingly, <a href='https://www.thecut.com/2019/02/why-freelancing-creates-anxiety-about-money.html'>studies have shown</a> that those who bill hourly are more likely to see time and money as the same and take less pleasure in leisure activity.
+I think a professional identity and construct can help alleviate this problem slightly.
+Also a good reminder to not charge hourly!
+Day rates are better." %}.

 <span class="contributor">TS: A crucial distinction that needs to be made by the time we get to the “psychic armor” section is that there are indeed multiple identities—we have an identity, a certain way of being, at work, at home, with our kids, with our friends… etc. And within that we have different permutations, micro-identities if you will, for sales, for lengthy engagements, for clients we don’t like… Especially in this section we are talking about creating the “clients + sales” construct, and how to step into that one particular persona, so it needs to be clear by now that these different roles exist.
 We shouldn’t be encouraging people to merge their work and other identities more than is natural for them.
 Maybe the section below needs to come first and be expanded?
 Actually, it might come earlier than that, perhaps in the introduction even…..</span>